evanchooly/manhattan/README.md

 values would allow for convenient autocomplete support removing some of those "burdens."

 ## How is it?
 Using it is as simple as can be.
 Need the temporary directory?
-Simply call `Manhattan.tempDir()`.
-What about the user's home directory?  `Manhattan.userDir()`.
+Simply call `SystemProperty.tempDir()`.
+What about the user's home directory?  `SystemProperty.userDir()`.
 And so on.
+For some properties, Manhattan can even be used to set values as well:
+`SystemProperty.userDir("/some/other/path")`.
+These functions can also be imported further reducing any verbosity.

 #### Why 'Manhattan'?
 Why the name?
 Because this project is about the most popular properties.
 And where do you find the most popular properties?
 Manhattan,